 |Holidays and Gifts|

-If this discretionary spending worksheet is the only budget you're using, you should now have a pretty good idea of where you're spending your "extra" money.
-Use this list to generate ideas about where to make cuts in your budget if necessary.
+Even if this discretionary spending worksheet is the only budget you're using, you will probably develop an idea of where money is going once you complete it.
+Use this list to generate ideas for where you can make cuts in your budget if necessary.